SEEK Wellness Services

 Wellness Workshops

 Navigating life can be stressful (especially these days!).
-Join us for the SEEK Wellness when we will host workshops that are designed to help you figure out ways to navigate relationships, build healthy communication skills, and cope with problems that are outside of your control.
+Join us for the SEEK Wellness when we host workshops that are designed to help you figure out ways to navigate relationships, build healthy communication skills, and cope with problems that are outside of your control.

-For the Spring 2023 semester, our wellness workshops will take place on the following Wednesdays during free hour (12:15 – 1:30 PM).
+For the Fall 2023 to Spring 2024 semester, our wellness workshops will take place on the following dates during free hour (12:15 – 1:30 PM)

 Weekly Wellness Support Group